Home Buyer and Consumer Optimism Fade in March and April

 How are consumers feeling?

-Additionally, the Conference Board’s Consumer Confidence Index (CCI) gives a broader view on people’s attitudes with spending and economic outlook.
+Additionally, two monthly reports — The Conference Board's Consumer Confidence Index (CCI) and the University of Michigan's Survey of Consumers — gives a broader view on people's attitudes with employment, spending, and economic outlook.

-The CCI comprises two sub indexes covering income, business and labor; one based on current circumstances and one on short-term outlooks.
+The CCI comprises two sub indexes covering income, business and labor; one based on current circumstances and one on short-term, six-month outlooks.

-The Present Situation Index declined to 136.5 from 139.9 in January, while the Expectations Index dropped to 72.9 from 82.2.
-That marked the first time the Expectations Index dipped below 80 since June 2024, a score which, according to the Conference Board, typically serves as the canary in the coalmine for a recession.
+The Present Situation Index declined to 133.5 from 134.4 in March, while the Expectations Index dropped to 54.4 — the lowest score since October 2011 — from 66.9.
+According to The Conference Board, the Expectations Index falling below 80 typically serves as the canary in the coalmine for a recession.

 The CCI components